 A Restorative Benefit to Veneers

-In addition to being aesthetically pleasing, dental veneers can also serve a functional purpose by protecting the surface of a damaged tooth.
+In addition to being aesthetically pleasing, porcelain veneers can also serve a functional purpose by protecting the surface of a damaged tooth.
 In some cases, veneers may replace the need for a dental crown, eliminating the need for more invasive tooth preparation.

-Because dental veneers are so thin, they might require little-to-no tooth reshaping when bonded onto the tooth.
+Because porcelain veneers are so thin, they might require little-to-no tooth reshaping when bonded onto the tooth.
 Once veneers are bonded into place, they are relatively strong and durable; however, care must be taken so as not to abuse veneers because the thin porcelain shells can damage or break.
 Your dentist may advise you against certain uses or dietary tendencies (such as eating carrots) and may recommend you wear a protective appliance while your sleep, especially if you grind your teeth in your sleep.